-- Log in to EP Online to fill out the application and upload the required documents.
+- Submit application via EP Online and upload the required documents.

 - Check your application status after 3 weeks.
 It may take longer if additional information is required.

-- If the pass is approved, log in to EP Online and print the in-principle approval (IPA) letter.
+- If the pass is approved, print the in-principle approval (IPA) letter.

 Send the pass holder’s copy of the IPA to the foreigner.
 It has a pre-approved single-entry visa for the foreigner to enter Singapore.

 After you receive the IPA, you have the following period of time to bring the foreigner to Singapore before you can get the pass issued: